Commercial

 How the work is sequenced

-• Package expansion work to reduce disruption to current use
+• Package expansion work to reduce disruption to current use, with utility shutdowns planned weeks in advance against the owner's operational calendar

 Service Areas